 St. Joseph-based United Federal Credit Union, founded in 1949, serves about 140,000 members at 27 branches in six states.
 Photo via fb.com

-Grand Rapids-based Lake Michigan Credit Union, or LMCU, and St. Joseph-based United Federal Credit Union, or UFCU, said today that they have called off their proposed merger.
+Grand Rapids-based Lake Michigan Credit Union, or LMCU, and St. Joseph-based United Federal Credit Union, or UFCU, announced the deal today.